RusDoomer/saiga/README.md

 , / ; j z k p m v g
 ```

 Lots of inrolls, right pinky is low usage, but may have higher than preferred movement, most SFBs are `LT` on right middle, `RN` on the left index, and the vowel block.
+Some people may have issue with `GCW` pinky.

 If bearable though, I recommend moving `e` to the pinky: